-• Trade facilitation.
+- Trade facilitation.
 Import compliance is the frontline of any trade facilitation framework (risk management principles found in the WTO agreements were mentioned earlier).
-Import inspections do not facilitate trade (every instance when a consignment is at the border

-- Risk Management.
+Import inspections do not facilitate trade (every instance when a consignment is at the border awaiting inspection can be thought of as trade disruption) but are essential, and best practices in trade facilitation are highly relevant to risk-based import compliance. - Risk Management.
 The very notion of risk is at the core of any risk-based system and risk management methodologies are essential.
-Risk is defined in the ISO 31000 (ISO, 2018) standard as "effect of uncertainty on objectives".
+Risk is defined in the ISO 31000 (ISO, 2018)

+standard as "effect of uncertainty on objectives".
 In an import compliance system, the uncertainty comes from our lack of knowledge about something that exists in the present.
-Indeed, non-compliance risks come from our lack of knowledge about what is inside an uninspected consignment; risk management approaches can help by using what we know to make predictions about something we don't know, so that we can make optimal decisions. - Regulation and regulatory systems.
-Import compliance procedures for given products along with post-market controls, form part of the larger market surveillance framework for these products, which, in turn, are one of the building blocks of a regulatory system (alongside regulatory requirements and conformity assessment processes).
+Indeed, non-compliance risks come from our lack of knowledge about what is inside an uninspected consignment; risk management approaches can help by using what we know to make predictions about something we don't know, so that we can make optimal decisions.

+- Regulation and regulatory systems.
+Import compliance procedures for given products along with post-market controls, form part of the larger market surveillance framework for these products, which, in turn, are one of the building blocks of a regulatory system (alongside regulatory requirements and conformity assessment processes)2.
 Developing efficient import compliance procedures requires deep understanding and consideration of the entire regulatory framework. - Import compliance and border management.
 Inspections that aim at ensuring that no quarantine pests are present in the consignment are only one type of inspection conducted at the border (OSCE UNECE, 2018).
 Understanding the broader context of inspections from the border management perspective, along with organizational issues and limitations related to conducting inspections (such as equipment requirements, etc.) is essential. - Sampling techniques.
 Because every inspection is sampling, knowledge of sampling techniques is critical to any risk-based import compliance system. - Data management.
 Building a risk-based import compliance framework requires the best available historical data of what happened in the past as sources of evidence for assessing the future or the unknown present.
 Hence best practices and tools for data management are another critical part of the project methodology.